Learning at Work

 Check out this introductory video on finding journal articles.

-If we don't have an item you're interested in, we may be able to obtain it via Interlibrary Loan.
+If we don't have an item you're interested in, we may be able to obtain it via Interlibrary Loan or watch this video which explains how.

 You can get the most out of searching databases by considering what keywords you use.